pheguest/logletlab4/README.md

 Loglet Lab had its roots in some C and MATLAB code that Perrin Meyer had written.

-*Loglet Lab 1* took Perrin's code into Visual C++ to provide a visual interface for Windows (primarily NT/95/98).
+*Loglet Lab 1* took Perrin's code into Visual C++ to provide a visual interface for Windows (primarily NT/95/98). (original C code now in "legacy_c_code" directory).

 *Loglet Lab 2* ported the work in LL1 to Java for cross-platform use (Windows/Mac/Linux).

-*Loglet Lab 3* rewrote the code with a web interface to provide logistic analysis to your web browser.
+*Loglet Lab 3* rewrote the code with a web interface to provide logistic analysis to your web browser. (this code now in the "javascript" directory).

 The objective of *Loglet Lab 4* is to take the web accessibility of LL3, implement the full feature sets of LL1 and LL2,